datarightplus/datarightplus-website/content/en/participate/contribution-guidelines/_index.md

 ## Improving the website

 This website is statically generated using Hugo+Docsy.
-If you identify corrections or improvements please contact the CDR Plus coordinators on either Slack or via Email (see [Participate](/participate/)).
+If you identify corrections or improvements please contact the DataRight Plus coordinators on either Slack or via Email (see [Participate](/participate/)).

 ## Creating a new specification